Black flight: By city

 Reviews of the 2000 census showed that African Americans have also left New York, but continued in-migration of young whites and immigrants has appeared to stabilize the white proportion of residents.
-Joseph J. Salvo, director of the New York Department of City Planning's population division, noted the diversity within the white population, as older European Americans are replaced by new immigrants, including the many Hispanics who identify as white.
+Joseph J. Salvo, director of the New York Department of City Planning's population division, noted the diversity within the white population, as older White Americans are replaced by new immigrants, including the many Hispanics who identify as white.
 Similarly, black out-migration from Boston since 2000 resulted in the city's becoming majority white again by 2006.
 In 1970 at the peak of African-American expansion in Washington, DC, black people comprised 70% of the capital's population.
 The percentage of black population has decreased significantly - to 55.6% in 2007, down nearly 8% since 2000, and much more since the 1970s.

 California cities, a destination for black migrants from 1940 to 1970, have changed as well.
 The state has lost black migrants for the first time in three decades.
 San Francisco has had the largest decrease in black population, 23 percent from 1990 to 2000, but Oakland, Los Angeles and San Diego also have had losses.
 In Los Angeles, the percentage of population that is black has dropped by half to 9.9% since 1970, a proportion that also reflects recent increased Hispanic and Asian immigration.

 The large inner-city area of South Los Angeles offers an example of change caused by ethnic succession, where new immigrants replace former residents who move away or where an older generation is replaced by young people with children.
 This also often occurs because African Americans have emulated the white flight of their European American counterparts and move to the outer sections of the Greater Los Angeles areas to escape the ever-increasing Hispanic population.
 In 1985 African Americans made up 72% of the population of the area.
 By 2006 the black proportion of the population had decreased to just 46%.
 The Latino population had risen from 21% in 1985 to 51% in 2006, as one population replaced another.
 From 2004 to 2005, Latino demand for housing caused prices to rise more than 40 percent in Watts and South Central Los Angeles.